In the Newton’s

 After reviewing forces that impact motion, students complete three investigations to discover how force and mass impact motion.
 Students relate each investigation to Newton’s Laws and present digital evidence collected from each investigation in order to validate each of Newton’s Laws.
 (200 minutes)

-Students will design, construct, and test a new shopping cart that can withstand collisions and keep precious cargo safe.
+Students will design, construct and test a new shopping cart that can withstand collisions to keep precious cargo safe inside.
 Students pitch their idea in a Shark Tank setting to determine whose design gets funded.
 (250 minutes)

 Next Generations Science Standards

 - Apply Newton’s Third Law to design a solution to a problem involving the motion of two colliding objects.

 - Plan an investigation to provide evidence that the change in an object’s motion depends on the sum of the forces on the object and the mass of the object.

 - Communicating Findings/Design (Oral Presentation)